iamkennis/iamkennis/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate on any frontend project
+- 🥑 Actively contributing to Open source projects
 - 📫 How to reach me: amodukehinde@gmail.com
 - 😄 Pronouns: he/him